Hi. Welcome to the Good Life. 🍯 We’re glad you’re here!

 ⭐ Poetry:

 We are interested in work that pushes boundaries, both in content and form.
 Poems should emanate from textured, evocative images, use language with an awareness of how words sound and mean, and have a definite sense of voice.
-Each line should help carry the poem from first line to last.
+Each line should help carry the poem from the first line to the last.
 We are open to experimentation, traditional form, and free verse.

 Whatever shape it takes, we want exciting work that thinks through or challenges poetic traditions.